Pharmaceuticals in the Groundwater

 - Look into programs that will take back unused drugs and dispose of them for you.
 Butle County Department of Environmental Services has a program from June to September that accepts hazardous wastes.
 If you miss that program, you can call Environmental Enterprises at (513) 541-1823 to drop off your unwanted medicines.

-- Get rid of your unwanted medications on 4/28/12!
-The site locator is now up and running on the DEA website, just click on the Collection Site Locator Tab and enter your zip code to find a location near you!
+- Get rid of your unwanted medications.
+The date and site locator is now up and running on the DEA website, just click on the Collection Site Locator Tab and enter your zip code to find a location near you!

 If you would like more information on pharmaceuticals or what has been found in the water, please follow these useful links: